LongBu/AWS-SAP-C02-Study-Guide/README.md

 ### Amazon Athena:
   * Serverless query service enabling analysis and querying of data in S3 using standard SQL, while allowing more advanced queries (joins permitted)
+  * Supports CSV, JSON, ORC, Avro, and Parquet
-  * Compress data for smaller retrieval
+  * Use Columnar data and/or compress data for smaller retrieval
   * Use target files (> 128 MB) to minimize overhead
   * $5.00 per TB scanned
   * Commonly used with Amazon Quicksight
+  * Use Cases: BI, analytics, reporting, analysis of VPC Flow Logs/ELB Logs, CloudTrail, etc.
   * Federated query allows SQL queries across relational, object, non-relational, custom (AWS or on-premisis) using Data Source Connectors that run on λ with results being returned and stored in S3

 ### S3/Glacier Select:
-  * Simple SQL queries (no joins)
+  * Simple SQL queries (no joins), though you may filter by rows and columns
-  * Glacier Select input is a csv file with an S3 Select Statement
+  * Glacier Select input is a csv file with an S3 Select Statement (server side filtration) cutting down on network transfer to consumer

 ### Amazon Quicksight:
   * BI/analytics sereverless ML service used to build interactive visualizations, perform ad-hoc analysis without paying for integrations of data and leaving the data uncanned for exploration